1826 Delaware gubernatorial election

 The 1826 Delaware gubernatorial election was held on October 3, 1826.
 Incumbent Federalist Governor Samuel Paynter was barred from seeking re-election to a second consecutive term.
 State Senator Charles Polk Jr. ran as the Federalist nominee to succeed Paynter, while 1823 Democratic-Republican nominee David Hazzard once again ran as his party's nominee.
-Polk ended up defeating Hazzard by a narrow margin, barely holding onto the governorship for the Federalists.
+Polk defeated Hazzard by a narrow margin, barely holding onto the governorship for the Federalists.